RachWalm/dyslexia/README.md

  - Blue reduces the glare for dyslexics when placed as a background compared to whites and yellows.
 Blue was also present in both images as they both contained sky (which was another reason to select these images).
  - Green has strong associations with health and also follows on from the grass in the hero image.
  - Yellow is a very difficult color for some dyslexics to look at (including myself) due to a glare effect that non-dyslexics don't experience.
-So this is the colour that the box changes to to induce this effect in dyslexics.
+So this is the colour that the box becomes to induce this effect in dyslexics.

 ![pallet](documents/pallet.png)